 It is the policy of the Department of Motor Vehicles, based upon guidance and recommendations from the Medical Advisory Board, that an individual must be free of seizures for at least six months in order to establish that medication for the seizure or underlying cause of the seizure is effective and/or that none of the medical conditions that may have caused the seizure have reoccurred.

 Monitoring and Review of the Driver

 If an individual has a history of seizures, the individual and his/her physician must complete a Customer Medical Report (MED-2) before a Virginia driver’s license may be issued.
 Once the medical report is received by DMV, it is reviewed to determine if the individual may be licensed to drive a motor vehicle.
-DMV reserves the right to request additional information from a specialist in order to assess the person’s ability to safely operate a motor vehicle.
+DMV reserves the right to request additional information in order to assess the person’s ability to safely operate a motor vehicle.

 Unexplained Blackout/Loss of Consciousness

-If an individual suffers a breakthrough seizure, defined as a seizure due to non-compliance (missed medication), physician manipulation of the drug regimen/dosage due to side effects, pregnancy, sleep deprivation, or concomitant illnesses, the individual may resume driving 3 months after the seizure.
+If an individual suffers a breakthrough seizure, defined as a seizure due to non-compliance (missed medication), physician manipulation of the drug regimen/dosage due to side effects, pregnancy, sleep deprivation, or concomitant illnesses, the individual may resume driving three months after the seizure.
 Proof of compliance may be requested.

 Isolated (Single-Event) Seizures